 - North Bay Town 'n' Country / Westchase 813-885-4477 (Se Habla Español)

 - All Creatures Lutz/Pasco 813-949-2706 (Se Habla Español)

 We’re proud to welcome you to our family of veterinary hospitals!
 The Tampa Bay Animal Hospital Group is locally owned, by Dr. Link Welborn and Dr. Timothy Lassett, who both continue to practice veterinary medicine in our hospitals.
 Our hospitals are locally managed by our on-site practice managers and medical directors, all of whom have chosen to dedicate their careers to veterinary medicine!

-Our five full-service animal hospitals offer a range of services to take the very best care of your pet.
+Our six full-service animal hospitals offer a range of services to take the very best care of your pet.
 Our professional and courteous team of veterinarians and highly-trained and caring staff are dedicated to providing the best possible medical, surgical and dental care for our highly-valued patients.
 Our veterinary hospitals maintain state-of-the-art technology and adhere to the American Animal Hospital (AAHA) Standards of Care, to ensure that our veterinarians and technicians can provide the absolute best standard of care for your pet!

 Are you looking for a veterinarian near you?
-With five convenient locations throughout the Tampa area, The Tampa Bay Animal Hospital Group is your comprehensive solution for all pet care, boarding, and emergency veterinary needs.
+With six convenient locations throughout the Tampa area, The Tampa Bay Animal Hospital Group is your comprehensive solution for all pet care, boarding, and emergency veterinary needs.